 The next two sections further add to our confusion.
-Bath start with the Biblical words, 'IN THE BEGINNING'.
-The goes on, 'it was darkness, and more fear, and a howling wind across the sea.'
-We later learn that this is a shipwreck interpreted through the inchoate mind of a child, but even after impossible reading the whole book it remains identify precisely the actions to which his words refer.
-The Biblical connotations are clearer, conflating 'In the beginning God created the heaven and the earth' with 'In the beginning was the word'.
-This novel makes literal the perception that the word is god, that the world of our knowledge begins with the fact of our perception through language.
-It also however casts ironic doubt on this perception by placing it in the mind of a boy who refuses His refusal to speak forces Joe and Kerewin to to use language. listen, and so leads them out into the language that restores tham to a place in the culture of the community from which, in different ways, they have cut themselves off.
+Both start with the Biulical works, in the EddinHind'.
+The first pass the the Biulical works, ind more fear, and a Lowling wind arriss the sea.'
+We later tearn that this is a shipwreck interpretet through the intheste mind of a child, but even after rise, by the whole book it remains impossible to identify proceed, the additions to which his words refer.
+The Biblical connected the beauch and the earth' with 'In the beginning God second the beauch and the earth' with 'In the beginning was the word'.
+This novel makes literal the perception that the word is and, that the world of our knowledge begins with the fact of our parception through language.
+It also however casts ironic doubt on this perception by placing it in the mind of a boy who refuses to use language.
+His refusal to speak forces Joe and Kerewin to listen, and so leads them out into the language that restores them to a place in the culture of the community from which, in different ways, they have cut themselves off.
 Before they can find this place, however, they have to plumb the depths of despair and violence within themselves.
 Only then are they ready to give themselves to the healing power of the land.